qqw-ut/smart-cities/index.md

 Smart Kalasatama serves as a model for sustainable urban development, aligning with Helsinki's carbon-neutral 2035 target.
 Plans emphasize smart energy grids, renewable power, and efficient infrastructure to cut emissions.
 By integrating solar energy, electric mobility and green infrastructure, Kalasatama is a 'pioneer for Helsinki's climate targets', showing how digital solutions support a low-carbon lifestyle.

 **Foster Innovation through Co-Creation:**
 Smart Kalasatama was conceived as an urban living lab and innovation platform where city officials, companies, researchers, and residents collaborate.
 A high-level goal is to support open innovation and get the best out of what new technologies can deliver for city services.
 This means actively piloting new ideas in a real district, attracting startups and industry to develop smart and sustainable solutions in cooperation with the community.
-The district's success is measured not just in tech deployment, but in establishing Helsinki as a world-class testbed for smart city solutions.
+Thus, the district's success is measured not just in tech deployment, but in establishing Helsinki as a world-class testbed for smart city solutions.

 ## Key Characteristics